KlabautermannSW/glucotux/README.md

 ```
 $ bin/glucotux-cli -h

-"Glucotux CLI version V0.03", (c) Uwe Jantzen (Klabautermann-Software) Mar  8 2018
+"Glucotux CLI version V0.03", (c) Uwe Jantzen (Klabautermann-Software) Apr 16 2018

 Usage:
         bin/glucotux-cli [options] [-o <filename>]
 Options:
+        -o <filename> file to put the data in,
+                      if not set data is printed to screen
         -v            enable verbose mode
         -d            enable debug mode
         -h            show this help then stop without doing anything more

-        -o <filename> file to put the data in,
-                      if not set data is printed to screen
 ```
 To get connection to a Bayer Contour USB Next &reg; device you must run the application with superuser permissions.